Review and road test of the Volkswagen Polo GTI

 Design and Build

 The Polo GTI doesn't really go too large on extrovert styling, with much the same low-key, high quality aesthetics as the Golf.
 Viewed on a spec sheet, there's a lot of changes to the standard car, but the net effect in the metal is muted, discreet and classy.
 There's a more aggressive 'GTI Styling Pack' with uniquely-shaped front and rear bumpers and a black honeycomb front air intake.
-Plus some tidy 17-inch 'Parker' alloy wheels specially developed for this model.
+Plus some tidy 17-inch alloy wheels specially developed for this model.
 It also rides 15mm lower on its sports suspension.
+If you know your Polos, you'll notice the smoother front end styling of this facelifted model, which can now include the brand's piercing 'IQ.Light' intelligent LED matrix headlights, which allow individual settings for different driving conditions and environments.
+At the rear, there are revised, more Golf-like, tail lamp clusters.
+The result is a more mature, grown-up level of pavement presence.

-Drop inside and you'll find special 'Jacara cloth' seating, which is almost certainly the most extrovert aspect of the Polo GTI's entire attire.
-You'll notice the latest shape instrument panel that has been redesigned and your hands grip a chunkier red-stitched wheel rim.
-The centre console has also been given a makeover with heating and ventilation controls now easier to operate.
-Soft touch plastics and subtle aluminium detailing are the order of the day but the cabin is notably less austere than before.
+Drop inside and you'll find sports seats with a special GTI checked pattern, which is almost certainly the most extrovert aspect of the Polo GTI's entire attire.
+A key change with this updated version is the incorporation of Volkswagen's 'Digital Cockpit', an 10.25-inch digital instrument screen to replace the standard binnacle dials - as standard equipment.
+Soft touch plastics and subtle aluminium detailing are the order of the day and the cabin is a little less austere than before.
 Aluminium-look pedals, black gloss instrument surrounds, red-stitched carpet mats and 'Velvet Red' decorative fascia inserts all add a more extrovert feel.
-There's a much bigger 355-litre boot that increases to 1,125-litres when the rear seats are folded down.
+There's a practical 355-litre boot that increases to 1,125-litres when the rear seats are folded down.

 Market and Model